Instructions for Exegesis Paper

 analysis.

-You may consult other secondary sources.
+You are may consult at least one other secondary source in addition to Throckmorton and the Harper Study Bible.
 However, the analysis is to be yours, according to the instructions above.
-You must include any source you use (including Throckmorton or other parallel versions) in a bibliography and credit sources for ideas (it is okay to use someone's ideas, not just words) properly documented in footnotes in your text.
+You must include any source you use (including Throckmorton or other parallel versions) in a Works Cited page and credit sources for ideas (it is okay to use someone's ideas, not just words) properly documented in footnotes in your text.
 Any website you use must be included in the bibliography.
 Note: No website can be used without prior clearance from the instructor.
+Except for the Harper Collins Study Bible, avoid using Bible commentaries, as they generally presuppose a fully developed Christian faith and base their interpretations upon it.
+The Harper Collins Study Bible has excellent notes and essays; a valuable website is the Synoptic Gospels Primer.
+A guideline to citing the Bible is posted here.

 will be accepted.